d2l-ai/d2l-en/chapter_appendix-tools-for-deep-learning/aws.md

 If you want to use the instance as a template for many more instances, right-click on the example in :numref:`fig_connect` and select "Image" $\rightarrow$ "Create" to create an image of the instance.
-Once this is complete, select "Instance State" $\rightarrow$ "Terminate" to terminate the instance.
+Once this is complete, select "Instance State" $\N- Flèche droite$ "Terminate" to terminate the instance.
 The next time you want to use this instance, you can follow the steps in this section to create an instance based on the saved image.
 The only difference is that, in "1.
 Choose AMI" shown in